DeborahCox/rename-torrent-from-hash/README.md

 Run the script with this command:

 ```
-python rename-from-hash.py
+python rename-from-hash.py /path/to/torrentfiles
 ```

-and then enter path to folder that contain the torrent filename you want to fix.
 It will automatically rename all the torrent files to their corresponding name.

 Note: If torrent name already exist, it will add a number before the ``.torrent`` extension.